Poolitzer/poolitzer.github.io/_pages/methods.md

 * short_name

-⋅⋅⋅_Required_ No one apart of you will know this, so you are free to choose any name you want.
+_Required_ No one apart of you will know this, so you are free to choose any name you want.

 * author_name